sabbCodes/telehealth/README.md

 You've reached the official Repo for [teleHealthSol](app.telehealthsol.health "teleHealthSol")

 teleHealthSol is an on-chain telemedicine platform that solves 2 major problems:

 - Long waiting time at the hospital/unnecessary hosptital visits.
 - Missing/lost health records.

 Solution

 - Reduce waiting time efficiently without affecting the quality of healthcare rendered.
 - Keep track of patients' health records using Filecoin.
 - Keep patients' health records confidential, leveraging Akave's encryption functionality.

 ![App flow](architecture.drawio.svg)

+## Civic Auth Integration

+We've integrated Civic Auth to ease sign in process for our non crypto-oriented doctors who have complained about not understanding the previous onboarding process.

+Below are the specific directories of the integrations;

+- app/app/component/ConnectWallet.tsx - here's where sign in takes place using Google
+- app/app/patient/userHome - here we're fetching user details like name & profile picture and creating embedded wallet for new users and displaying their publicKey which serves as their ID on the app
+- app/app/patient/userProfile - here, we're also displaying basic details to users as well as their balance

 ## AI Blueprint Hackathon

 We've integrated Filecoin storage using Akave, mainly for;

 - Filecoin's off-chain decentralised nature.
 - Akave's speed and encryption functionality to keep patients' health records confidential.

 The way that we integrated them is as follows;

 - Patients' health records - complaints, diagnosis & prescription - are saved on Filecoin, through Akave.
 - The CID, patient's wallet address and doctor's wallet address are then saved on Solana.
 - The saved records are fetched and used to train the AI model.